oddgoo/oddgoo.com/content/post/fringe-tools.md

 After years of working on commercial projects and using game methodology in other fields, I am conceptualising this endeavor as an artistic and playful respite, unburdened (as much as I possibly can) from external motivations such as commercial plausibility and critical reception.

+For a super comprehensive list, check out Everest Pipkin's tool list: https://github.com/everestpipkin/tools-list.
+Otherwise, this piece is more about my personal experience as I navigate and use a small selection of them.

 ## Arduboy

 ![alt text](/images/post_media/image.png)